Domestic violence is expected to increase under the COVID-19 emergency as people shelter in place, lose jobs and deal with mounting stress.

 Barry said COVID-19 pandemic stay-at-home orders can unintentionally help enforce the power of abusers.

 Loss of income for a person who is being abused also creates problems and having kids at home can add an extra level of stress during a domestic violence situation, Barry said.
-She said requests for emergency shelter goes up during the summertime because kids are at home witnessing violence.
-Situations are similar now under the COVID-19 emergency order with children at home.
+She said requests from the abused for emergency shelters go up during the summertime because kids are at home witnessing violence.
+Situations are similar now under the COVID-19 stay-at-home order with children at home.

 DAIS offers emergency shelter with cases rated on the severity of the abuse.
 Barry said the DAIS shelter is full now but the organization has funding to get hotel rooms for people being abused.
 She said 2/3 of DAIS emergency shelter residents are children.